Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchJob.md

 ### -JobSchedule
 Specifies a **PSCloudJobSchedule** object that represents the job schedule which contains the jobs.
-To obtain a **PSCloudJobSchedule** object, use the Get-AzureBatchJobSchedule cmdlet.
+To obtain a **PSCloudJobSchedule** object, use the Get-AzBatchJobSchedule cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.Models.PSCloudJobSchedule